Monongahela and Ohio Steam Boat Company: Elisha Hunt

 Elisha Hunt was a resident of Brownsville where he was a prominent businessman, land owner, and a director of the Monongahela Bank of Brownsville.
 He owned and operated with Caleb, his younger brother, a general store which was located in the "Neck", as the commercial center of Brownsville was called.
 The Hunt brothers sold a wide variety of items, ranging from cotton and woolen goods to nails and gunpowder, to local customers.
 They were ambitious and wanted to expand their mercantile business.
 To accomplish this Elisha and Caleb Hunt planned to augment the store's local business with interstate commerce via the western rivers.

+It was in the "Neck", during autumn of 1811, that a chance meeting occurred between Elisha and Joseph White, a Quaker merchant from Philadelphia.
+As a result Caleb and Joseph White transported a cargo of general merchandise by keel boat from Brownsville to St. Louis.